 Even if you know you left a good tip, its a sour feeling to witness the "bargaining driver" reaction.
 By leaving a tip electronically afterwards or prearranging it with your tour operator, you avoid the situation entirely, which may be best.
 But if you do plan to leave a cash tip, my advice is this:

 - Decide how much you'd like to tip your driver based on the facts and the quality of service you received

 - Place that amount into an envelope and consider sealing it

 - Make handing the envelope to your driver your very last interaction with him

 - Don't look for a reaction to your tip; remember your driver for your time together, tip aside

-At Stayfari, we offer car and driver services throughout India.
-To learn more about what to expect from your car and driver in India, click here.
+At Stayfari, we offer car and driver services throughout India, Sri Lanka, and Nepal.
+To learn more about what to expect from our services, click here.